Why this project?

 What is the project timeline?

-The project begins in September 2017 and has foreseen final event in September 2018.
+The project begins in September 2017 and has foreseen a final event in September 2018.
 Project’s milestones:

 - Creation of description of extensive educational module – February 2018